wellbs32/random-password-generator/README.md

 ---

-This code should be used in terminal.
+This code should be used in the terminal.

 `python main.py`

-Later on a download setup will be implemented.
+Later on, a download setup will be implemented.

 ## Features

----
+Here will be shown some features the program has.

 ### Length

-In this program you can choose the length of the password ranging from 8 to 48 characteres.
+In this program, you can choose the length of the password ranging from 8 to 48 characters.

 ![Length Screenshot](readme_images/length_screenshot.png)

 ### Others Characters

-Lowercase characteres and digits are used by default, but you can implement symbols and uppercase characteres to your password if you want.
+Lowercase characters and digits are used by default, but you can implement symbols and uppercase characters to your password if you want.

 ![Other Characteres Selection](readme_images/chartypes_screenshot.png)